ANTHONY W. (TONY) ADDISON, Professor Emeritus of Chemistry, Drexel University

 Education: BS Chemistry, West Chester University, West Chester, PA, 1983; PhD, Organic Chemistry, University of Pennsylvania, 1988

-Professional Positions: Bristol Myers Squibb, Princeton NJ (2000-present); Rhone Poulenc Rorer (now Sanofi) 1989-2000
+Professional Positions: Barer Institute 2021-present; Bristol Myers Squibb, Princeton NJ (2000- 2021); Rhone Poulenc Rorer (now Sanofi) 1989 to 2000

-Local Section Participation: Chair Philadelphia Local Section (2012, 2016), Board of Directors Philadelphia Local Section (2010-2020)
+Local Section Participation: Chair – Philadelphia Local Section (2012 and 2016), Board of Directors Philadelphia Local Section (2010 to 2020, 2021-present)

 Education: BA Chemistry, Cornell University, 2004; PhD Inorganic Chemistry, University of Pennsylvania, 2009